TheAcharya/Airlift/README.md

 dropbox options:
-  --dropbox-token                    your Dropbox OAuth 2 token --attachment-columns               specify one or more attachment columns
+  --dropbox-token                    your Dropbox OAuth 2 token --attachment-columns               specify one or more attachment columns --attachment-columns-map           specify how the attachment column must be mapped in Airtable

 column options:
   --disable-bypass-column-creation   creates new columns that are not present in Airtable's table